 What does the German people think of Friedrich Merz's first half-year in power?

-The party holds, according to polling station surveys, its position as the state's largest and gets, apparently, almost exactly the same result as five years ago, just over 34 percent, reports WDR.
+The party, according to preliminary figures, maintains its position as the state's largest by far.
+Compared to the election five years ago, it loses one percentage point, to just over 33 percent, reports WDR.

 But the result does not make the party rejoice.
-The high-nationalist Alternative for Germany (AFD) is moving strongly forward – from 5 to just over 16 percent – and CDU's minister-president in Nordrhein-Westfalen Hendrik Wüst, says at the party's election watch that the result shows that there is much to ponder.
+The nationalist Alternative for Germany (AFD) is moving strongly forward – from 5 to just over 14.5 percent – and CDU's minister president in Nordrhein-Westfalen, Hendrik Wüst, says at the party's election party that the result shows that there is much to think about.

 We cannot rest on our laurels.
 Nor can my party, which so clearly won the election, he says according to Rheinische Post.